pchj/ModelEarth-RealityStream/README.md

 	pip install scikit-learn
 	pip install imblearn
 	pip install markdown

+Indicate your features and target data sources and model(s):

 	streamlit run app.py "industries" "bees" "rbf"

-TO DO: Resolve current end-of-file error:
-SyntaxError: EOF while scanning triple-quoted string literal
+TO DO: When parameters above are omitted, use defaults.

 ## Data Sources

 Each data source has a location column, so it can act as both a feature and target.
 Location column names:

-Country (2-char), State (2-digit fips), County or Fips (5-digit fips), Zip (5 char, 6 in China), or Voxel (2 char)
+Country (2-char), State (2-char), StateFips (2-digits), CountyFips (5-digits), Zip (5 char, 6 in China), or Voxel (2 char)

 **Industries (Features and Targets)**
 <a href="input/industries/">Industries Input Data</a>